Heavyweight Dub Champion: Formation & History

-Heavyweight Dub Champion was founded in Colorado in the Spring of 1997 by Resurrector and Patch after the demise of Roots Revolt, a Boulder, Colorado Reggae/Hip hop band from 1995–1997 of which they and others in HDC were members.
+Heavyweight Dub Champion was founded in Colorado in the Spring of 1997 by Resurrector and Patch after the demise of Roots Revolt, a Boulder, Colorado Reggae/Hip hop band from 1995 to 1997 of which they and others in HDC were members.
 While in Gold Hill, "They hunkered down in a sonic laboratory – a log cabin equipped with an outhouse and no running water – and began to shape their music.
 Eventually, they conceived a kind of soundtrack for their shared end-time scenario: a heavyweight knockdown between the Last Champion and the forces that threaten to imprison the planet," says Westword Magazine.
 Resurrector described their roots, "In Gold Hill, we were so close to the natural course of existence ...
 Our band is based on cosmic relationships, and it really helped to create the rhythm of our music."

 Today Heavyweight Dub Champion is known for using a large amount of analog and digital gear on stage, similar to the Chemical Brothers, but in the beginning, they weren't into electronic music.
 As Resurrector puts it in a 2007 interview, "At first there were no electronic instruments involved.
 We weren't very interested in electronic music in those days ...
 Using this old 4-track we started making all these beats with the essential focus on rocking and shaking interdimensional spirit beings."
 A focus of the Heavyweight Dub Champion experience, as described by former lead vocalist A.P.O.S.T.L.E. (an acronym for Ascending Power Over Secular Territories Liberating Earthlings), who joined the group in 1998, "is trying to present a new paradigm of how people view spirituality.
 We're trying to evoke a spiritual experience."